syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-PowerPoint-presentation.md

 {% endtabs %}

-## Print a PowerPoint presentation
+## Printing a PowerPoint presentation

 You can print the presentation document by converting the PowerPoint Presentation slides to images.
 For more information about converting the PowerPoint presentation slides to images, see [Conversion](/file-formats/presentation/conversion).
 You can use the System.Drawing.Printing.[PrintDocument](https://msdn.microsoft.com/en-us/library/system.drawing.printing.printdocument(v=vs.110).aspx) class to print the converted images by the default printer or to any of the available printer with customized settings.